Who is eligible to apply?

 Can I apply for more than one placement?

-Yes, but be clear about your motivations for each one.
-A tailored application is much more effective than copy and pasting your application from one to another.
+Yes, but be clear about your motivations for each one and tailor your application to each job description.

 What's the deadline for applications?